 Anatomical pathology technologists assist with post-mortem examinations and ensure that the families of the deceased receive the highest level of support

 As an anatomical pathology technologist (APT), you'll work in mortuaries assisting pathologists conducting post-mortem examinations.
 You'll take and deliver samples of tissue and fluids, which will help you understand disease processes as well as establish the cause of death.
 You'll also reconstruct and clean the body afterwards to the highest standard, so it can be viewed by loved ones.

 As part of the role, you'll undertake administrative tasks such as admitting the deceased, checking their identity and processing their paperwork.
 You'll also liaise with funeral directors and release bodies into their care.
-APTs interact with a range of professional people as well as funeral directors, including police, spiritual care teams and clinical staff.
+APTs interact with a range of other professional people as well as funeral directors, including police, coroners' officers, medical and nursing staff, and spiritual care teams.)

 A significant part of the job involves arranging visits and supporting families who wish to see their relatives.

 APTs are also sometimes referred to as anatomical pathology technicians.

 - receive the deceased and place them into refrigerated storage

 - record the identity of the deceased

 - take care of the deceased's personal belongings